filecoin-project/fvm-docs/content/en/docs/how-tos/basics/lotus-quickstart.md

 ---
-title: "Setup Lotus"
+title: "Lotus quickstart"
 description: "Quickly install Lotus on your local computer using these pre-built scripts."
+lead: "To interact with the Filecoin Virtual Machine (FVM) you will need to have access to a Lotus node.
+An easy way to gain access to a Lotus node is to set one up on your local computer and start a local developer network.
+This page summarizes how to install Lotus using premade installation scripts."
 menu:
     howto:
         parent: "how-to-basics"
 draft: false
+weight: 1
 ---

-To interact with the Filecoin Virtual Machine (FVM) you will need to have access to a Lotus node.
-An easy way to gain access to a Lotus node is to set one up on your local computer and start a local developer network.
-This page summarizes how to install Lotus using premade installation scripts.
-For more details on how to install Lotus, including steps for operating systems not listed here, [check out the official Lotus docs](https://lotus.filecoin.io/lotus/install/prerequisites/)
+For more details on how to install Lotus, including steps for operating systems not listed here, [check out the official Lotus docs](https://lotus.filecoin.io/lotus/install/prerequisites/).

 ## Debian and Ubuntu